-- In case you want to do a short one, you can dedicate one morning or one afternoon for which you will have to plan an itinerary thinking about how much time you have, since you will not be able to see everything as it is a park of enormous dimensions.
-If you only have a couple of hours, rent a bike to make sure you cover the main points of interest.
+- In case it is short, you can dedicate a morning or an afternoon for which you will have to draw an itinerary thinking about the time you have, since you will not be able to see everything as it is a park of enormous dimensions.
+If you only have a couple of hours, rent a bike to make sure you cover the main points.

-- If you staying in New York City for a longer time, a week for example, you can dedicate a whole day and take the opportunity to have lunch there, either with a picnic or at a restaurant like Tavern on the Green.
+- If you are in New York for a week you can dedicate a whole day and take the opportunity to eat there either with a picnic or at a restaurant such as Tavern on the Green.

-- Another option is to explore Central Park in separate days visiting different parts of the park each time and including visits to some of the museums located on the rim of the park.
+- Another option is to explore Central Park for several days combining different parts of the park each day with some of the museums that are close to it.

 How to find your way around Central Park?

-Central Park has many different entrances and once there you can easily get lost given the sheer size of the park.
-If you don't want this to happen to you, you should keep an eye on the park's lampposts, because they are numbered.
+Central Park has many different entrances and once there you can get disoriented due to the sheer size of the park.
+In order to avoid this, I advise you to look at the lampposts because they are numbered.
 The first two digits correspond to the street number that is closest to you while the last number indicates whether you are more on the west or east side of the park.

 Also, the even digits mean you are closer to the east side of Manhattan while the odd digits indicate you are on the west side.